Dynamic Cheap Talk without Feedback: Model

 In the dynamic game, the receiver updates his belief over the states given the sender's message.
 Since the state follows a Markov chain, beliefs evolve across periods.
 Given any history, let $q_n$ and $p_n$ denote the receiver's belief about the state $\omega_n$ before and after observing the message in period $n$, respectively.
 The transition matrix $Q$ links the two beliefs:

 Since the sender does not observe the receiver’s actions, the current action does not affect the distribution of future play.
 Hence, a myopic best response to his posterior belief is optimal in each period.
-Let $\tau^{\mathrm{myp}}$ denote the receiver’s strategy that, at every history, chooses a best response to his posterior belief.
+Let $\tau^{\mathrm{myp}}$ denote the receiver’s strategy that, at every history, chooses a myopic best response to his posterior belief.
 In any $\epsilon$-equilibrium, the receiver therefore follows a myopic best response in all but a small fraction of periods.
-Consequently, as $\epsilon \to 0$, the discounted payoff converges to that obtained under $\tau^{\mathrm{myp}}$.

 Let

 denote the sender's indirect utility, where $a^*(p)$ is the receiver's best response given belief $p$.\footnote{If multiple actions are optimal, we assume ties are broken in favor of the sender, as is standard in the persuasion literature.}